 As Lamphere and many other nutritionists have recognized when working with their clients, the phrase "you are what you eat" could not ring truer.
 The purpose of eating anti-inflammatory foods and removing processed foods from the diet is to calm down inflammation in the body.
 Research confirms two important things that make the anti-inflammatory diet so critical and so effective for so many people struggling with health issues, as well as those who hope to improve their general health.

-First, unresolved inflammation has been linked to the early development of chronic disease.
-And second, eating the right foods (namely, anti-inflammatory foods) can help to fight this disease-causing inflammation in the body.
+First, a 2015 study by the British Journal of Nutrition linked unresolved inflammation to early development of chronic disease.
+And second — according to University of Alabama at Birmingham Employee Wellness director and adjunct professor of personal health, Lauren Whitt — eating the right foods (namely, anti-inflammatory foods) can help to fight this disease-causing inflammation in the body.

 That's where the anti-inflammatory diet comes in, built on basic principles like: